BMIHALKO/tiny-transformer-final/README.md

 The main entry point is:

-`python checlpointFinal_tiny_transformer.py`
+`python checkpointFinal_tiny_transformer.py`

 This will:
 1. Setup config and random seeds.
 2. Download and prepare the EN -> DE dataset (with fallback).
 3. Train or load the SentencePiece tokenizer.
-4. Contruct PyTorch `DataLoader`s for train/validation/test.
+4. Construct PyTorch `DataLoader`s for train/validation/test.
-5. Initializer the tiny Transformer on GPU (if available) or CPU.
+5. Initialize the tiny Transformer on GPU (if available) or CPU.
 6. Train for a fixed number of steps using:
     - AdamW optimizer
     - Noam warmup LR schedule